EricChagoya/SoccerPredictions/README.md

 - Premier_league_scraper.py
     - The webscrapper that goes to the Premier League website and finds statistics about each individual game from the past 10 years
 - createTables.sql
-    It combines the dataset from DataUK, Reddit, and the Webscraper.
+    - It combines the dataset from DataUK, Reddit, and the Webscraper.
 Some data cleaning and changing features so they can join
+- Modeling.ipynb
+    - It has all the work for getting the lowest mean RPS(Ranked Probability Score) by logistic regression and k-nearest neighbor
+- correlation_plot.ipynb
+    - This notebook creates the correlation plot heatmap for the data